SCHOLARSHIP: MASTERS IN CLIMATE CHANGE ADAPTATION AND MITIGATION SCHOLARSHIP ANNOUNCEMENT UNDER THE IGAD-RICCAMA PROJECT

 - Tools and techniques for climate data analysis including developing climate change and extreme indices

-- Tool and techniques climate change adaptation and mitigation assessment and reporting at various scales.
+- Climate change adaptation and mitigation assessment and reporting at various scales.

 - Greenhouse gas (GHG) baseline determination, measurement, monitoring and inventory.

 - Nationally Determined Contributions (NDCs) monitoring, Reporting and Verification (MRV) systems and tools.

 - Development of policy interventions to respond to climate change challenges at various levels.

 - hold Bachelors of Science degree in climate change related field, earth science, and engineering from a recognized University

 - be working in any institution of the IGAD Member States preferably in ministries responsible for climate change and provide evidence that he will work in his/her own country for at least two (2) years upon completion of the study